RobertCraigie/pyright-python/README.md

 By default, Pyright for Python disables npm error messages, if you want to display the npm error messages then set `PYRIGHT_PYTHON_VERBOSE` to any truthy value.

+### Modify NPM Package Location

+By default, Pyright for Python respects the `XDG_CACHE_HOME` environment variable and otherwise defaults to `~/.cache`.

+If you need to use a different directory you can set the `XDG_CACHE_HOME` environment variable.

 ### Force Node Env

 Set `PYRIGHT_PYTHON_GLOBAL_NODE` to any non-truthy value, i.e. anything apart from 1, t, on, or true.